redZeroZero/sqlBuilder/README.md

 - Use the fluent HAVING builder to chain aggregate comparisons (`having(col).sum(col).supTo(100)` etc.).
 - WHERE / HAVING now support the full comparator set: `<>`, `LIKE`, `NOT LIKE`, `BETWEEN`, `IN` / `NOT IN`, `IS (NOT) NULL`, plus scalar and set subqueries (`eq`, `in`, `exists`).
 - Subqueries can be wrapped into derived tables with `Query.as(alias, columns...)` and reused in any `FROM` / `JOIN` position.
+- Prefer typed column descriptors when you need compile-time guards: `ColumnRef<BigDecimal> SALARY = ColumnRef.of("SALARY", BigDecimal.class);` lets the DSL accept `avg(SALARY)` while preventing you from applying numeric aggregates to non-numeric fields.
+Existing raw descriptors continue to work unchanged.
 - `EmployeeSchema` auto-discovers tables in the `org.in.media.res.sqlBuilder.example` package.
 Pass a different base package to scan additional modules, or plug your own schema into `SchemaScanner.scan("com.acme.sales")`.

 ## Configuration & Integration Tips